Persistent Organic Pollutants

 Another study of mixtures by the same authors shows that mice with lifelong exposure to low levels of this BPA, phthalates, dioxin and PCB mixture caused changes to metabolism (e.g., high triglycerides), which were slightly different than the effects of a high-fat, high-sugar diet (Labaronne et al. 2017).
 This exposure not only resulted in significant changes in triglyceride levels, but also on the expression levels of a variety of genes, including those relating to metabolism, especially under a standard diet.
 Depending on nutritional conditions and on the metabolic tissue considered, the impact of pollutants mimicked or opposed the effects of the high-fat high-sugar diet (Naville et al. 2019).

+The lowest dose of a mixture of organochlorine pesticides causes high glucose and low insulin levels in zebrafish (Gao et al. 2022).
 Developmental exposure of zebrafish to a mixture of 29 POPs at levels found in humans caused increased length and weight, among other effects (Christou et al. 2021).
+Caloric restriction could actually protect zebrafish from the diabetes-related effects caused by a mixture of POPs (Lee et al. 2023).

 In Vitro Studies on Cells